dchad/pivotal-network-security-tools/README.md

 # 6 Sensor/Server Protocol

-All messages between between sensors and the server are plain text event data or control messages.
+All messages between between sensors and the server are encrypted text event data or control messages.

 1. Event Messages